libuconf/cni/IMPLEMENTATIONS.md

 # Implementations
-A per-language list of CNI implementations, along with their last-checked compliance level.
+A per-language list of CNI implementations, along with their last-checked compliance level and any notes.
+Once CNI becomes versioned, the last-known version implemented will also be recorded.

 ## Rust
 * [Johann150/cni](https://github.com/Johann150/cni/)
-  `core`: 26/32, `ini`: non-compliant, `ext`: none
+  `core`: 32/32, `ini`: fully compliant, `ext`: tabulation, flexspace
+  No API as of now, simply populates a hashmap